 Learn how to make a tortilla press from scrap wood.
 With ought many tools and supplies, you can have a tortilla press in just a few hours.

 I wanted to make a tutorial on how to make a tortilla press for some time now.
 It was requested a few times by the blog readers.
 So I decided to do it with the scrap wood I had left around the house.
 It didn’t turned out perfect, simply because it was entirely handmade.
 But it works just fine, and and the end… that’s all I need.
-If you want to see the tortilla press in action, have a look at the article about how to make homemade flour tortillas.

 This article may contain advertising and affiliate links.
 More details in our disclosure.